 Denial of Service (DoS)

-org.apache.commons:commons-compress defines an API for working with compression and archive formats.
+org.apache.commons:commons-compress is a API for working with compression and archive formats.

 EOF indication after the end of the stream has been reached.
 If it combined with a